learn-co-curriculum/dsc-curse-of-dimensionality/README.md

 ## Introduction

 The curse of dimensionality is an interesting paradox for data scientists.
 On the one hand, one often hopes to garner more information to improve the accuracy of a machine learning algorithm.
-However, there are also some interesting phenomenon that come along with larger datasets.
+However, there are also some interesting phenomena that come along with larger datasets.
 In particular, the curse of dimensionality is based on the exploding volume of n-dimensional spaces as the number of dimensions, n, increases.

 ## Objectives

 You will be able to:

-* Explain the curse of dimensionality
+- Explain what is meant by the curse of dimensionality and its implications when training machine learning algorithms
-* Discuss implications for the curse of dimensionality

-## Sparseness in n-Dimensional Space
+## Sparseness in N-Dimensional Space

 Points in n-dimensional space become increasingly sparse as the number of dimensions increases.
 That is, the distance between points will continue to grow as the number of dimensions grows.
 This can be problematic in a number of machine learning algorithms, in particular, when clustering points into groups.
 Due to the exploding nature of n-dimensional space, there is also an unwieldy number of possible combinations when searching for optimal parameters to a machine learning algorithm.